Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-The result of deleting the last component $A_m$ of $A$ supports an order $n$ Whitney tower $\cW'$ formed by deleting those Whitney disks from $\cW$ which involve $A_m$; that is, deleting any Whitney disk whose tree has at least one univalent vertex labeled by $m$.
-The change in the intersection invariant is described by the homomorphism $e\colon\cT_n(\pi,m)\to\cT_n(\pi,m-1)$ induced by the map which sends a generator $t$ to zero if $m$ appears as a label in $t$, and is the identity otherwise.
-Via re-indexing, the effect of deleting any $i$th component can be described by analogous maps $e_i$, with the resulting change in $\tau_n(\cW)$ described by compositions of the $e_i$.
+The result $A'$ of deleting the last order $0$ surface $A_m$ of $A$ supports an order $n$ Whitney tower $\cW'$ formed by deleting those Whitney disks from $\cW$ which involve $A_m$; that is, deleting any Whitney disk whose tree has at least one univalent vertex labeled by $m$.
+We have $\tau_n(\cW')=e(\tau_n(\cW))$, where the homomorphism $e\colon\cT_n(m)\to\cT_n(m-1)$ is induced by the map which sends a generator $t$ to zero if $m$ appears as a label in $t$, and is the identity otherwise.
+Via re-indexing, the effect of deleting any $A_i$ can be described by analogous maps $e_i$, and the change in $\tau_n(\cW)$ due to multiple deletions of order $0$ surfaces is described by compositions of the $e_i$.